 - Teach children how to answer the phone.

 - Make sure children know your work number and how to dial 911 for emergencies.

 Baby-Sitting Is More Than Watching T.V.

-You should always instruct baby-sitters on these points before you leave your children with them.
+You should always instruct baby-sitters on these points before you leave your children

 - Leave a number where you can be reached in the event of an emergency.